volodymyrhudyma/blog/content/blog/usecallback-in-react.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to optimize the performance of a React application by using the useCallback hook. useCallback hook memoizes functions and preserves them between the renders.
+metaDescription: Learn how to optimize the performance of a React application with the useCallback hook. useCallback hook memoizes functions and preserves them between renders.
-teaser: In my blog, I was already talking about a few ways of optimizing the application's performance like useMemo hook or React.memo HOC.
-Today we will learn useCallback hook that allows us to memoize functions and preserve them between...
+teaser: In my blog, I already talked about some ways to optimize the performance of the application like the useMemo hook or the React.memo higher-order component (HOC).
+Today we will learn about the useCallback, which allows us to memoize functions and preserve them...
 date: 2021-01-02T08:43:09.091Z
 ---
-In my blog, I was already talking about a few ways of optimizing the application's performance like [useMemo](/usememo-in-react/) hook or [React.memo](/boost-performance-with-react-memo/) higher-order component (HOC).
+In my blog, I already talked about some ways to optimize the performance of the application like the [useMemo](/usememo-in-react/) hook or the [React.memo](/boost-performance-with-react-memo/) higher-order component (HOC).
 The hook allows us to memoize values, HOC - components.

-Today we will learn **useCallback** hook that allows us to memoize **functions** and preserve them between the renders.
+Today we will learn about the **useCallback**, which allows us to memoize **functions** and preserve them between renders.

 ## Why Do We Need It?